Trey-Jiron/Quantum-Machine-Projects/Hydrogen Molecule VQE/README.txt

-This is the code for the VQE for a hydrogen molecule I worked on as a senior project in 2020, based Mostly on data from O'Malley et al. The code uses IBM's quantum machine so will require an IBM account on disk to run.
+This is the code for the VQE for a hydrogen molecule I worked on as a senior project in 2020, based Mostly on data from O'Malley et al(2016).
+The code uses IBM's quantum machine so will require an IBM account on disk to run.
 The results can then be plotted into a heat map or 3d map.
 The breakdown of The files follows: